Contents

 Operational LTO Branches in the National Capital Region

 A driver’s license is the essential document you need to be able to drive a vehicle in the Philippines.
-It applies to both trucks and cars and serves as proof that you’ve undergone the proper training and that you know how to drive a vehicle.
+It applies to trucks, cars, and motorcycles, and serves as proof that you’ve undergone the proper training and that you know how to safely drive and operate a vehicle.

 Definition and types